leowerne/running_dinner/README.md

 You meet 12 people (=2x2x3: 2 teams of 2 people for 3 courses)
 It's a lot of fun 😁👌

-Mnually matching the teams as an organizerr is quite tedious, so I want to do I automatically
+Manually matching the teams as an organizer is quite tedious, so I want to do I automatically